 Choosing one kind can help improve performance in some vehicles and decrease it in others; however, if you really want to purchase a high-quality tire, you will need to do some research.
 The following guide outlines the features of two very popular brands and models of tires for trucks and SUVs.

 The second-generation Nokian Entyre 2.0 is designed for people in North America.
 It gives safety, comfort, and performance.
 It is environmentally friendly too.
-Also, it has excellent wet grip, a smooth and quiet ride, long tread life and great handling performance.
+Also, it has an excellent wet grip, a smooth and quiet ride, long tread life, and incredible handling performance.

-On the other hand, With Evertread Compound Michelin Defender Ltx M/s Delivers Long-lasting And Durable Tread life.
+On the other hand, With Evertread Compound, Michelin Defender Ltx M/s Delivers a Long-lasting And Durable Tread life.
 Also, It Has an Excellent Wet Grip And Snow Traction.

-Both tires have different wheel or rim size tires.
+Both tires have the different wheel or rim size tires.
 Each rim size also has a different tier size you can choose from.
-Nokian Entyre 2.0 comes with 15 to 19-inch wheel size and Michelin Defender Ltx M/s comes with 15 to 22-inch wheel size.
+Nokian Entyre 2.0 comes with 15 to 19-inch wheel size, and Michelin Defender Ltx M/s comes with 15 to 22-inch wheel size.

 First of all, you must know your tire size before purchasing any new tires.
-The number is located on the sidewall of your current or old tires and it can be found in three different places: outside edge, middle center, inside edge.
-Also, look for the DOT code on your door jam to help identify what kind of load range (P-Metric or LT-Metric) and tire code (B, C, D, etc.) you have, or you can check your car manual to confirm your tire size.
+The number is located on the sidewall of your current or old tires, and it can be found in three different places: outside edge, middle center, and inside edge.
+Also, look for the DOT code on your door jam to help identify the load range (P-Metric or LT-Metric) and tire code (B, C, D, etc.) you have, or you can check your car manual to confirm your tire size.

 Both Nokian Entyre 2.0 and Michelin Defender LTX M/S are all seasons tires.
 Which means they can be used for all four seasons.
 Nokian Entyre comes in two types of tires: Traditional and run-flat (RFT).

-Traditional tires aren’t equipped with a spare; they will need to be replaced if punctured, while RFT’s have their own inner structure which allows them to keep rolling even after getting a flat.
-Michelin Defender LTX M/S comes in a regular and run-flat (RFT) version too.
+Traditional tires aren’t equipped with a spare; they will need to be replaced if punctured, while RFTs have their own inner structure, allowing them to keep rolling even after getting a flat.
+Michelin Defender LTX M/S also comes in a regular and run-flat (RFT) version.

 Every tire brand has its own policy or warranty on how long the coverage is.
 Generally, two types of warranties come with tires: tread life and road hazard protection.
-Nokian provides a warranty for the Entyre 2.0 tire depending on the tire’s speed rating.
+Nokian provides a warranty for the Entyre 2.0 tire, depending on the tire’s speed rating.
 You can get a 60,000 or 80,000-mile warranty on it.
-Nokian will make sure that your materials and workmanship are good for five years.
+Nokian will ensure that your materials and workmanship are good for five years.

-Michelin provides a warranty for T and H-speed rated treads that last for six years or 70,000 miles.
+Michelin provides a warranty for T, and H-speed rated treads that last six years or 70,000 miles.
 The warranty on LT-sized tires lasts for six years or 50,000 miles.
 Materials and workmanship are also covered by their warranty for six years.

 Load index rating is a number that is on your tire sidewall.
 The larger the number, the greater weight you can carry with it.
-The Nokian Entyre load range starts from 97 up to 129 which means it can carry 1235 lbs to 2679 lbs. meanwhile, Michelin Defender LTX M/S load range starts from 88 up to 115 can carry 1609 lbs to 4079 lbs.
+The Nokian Entyre load range starts from 97 up to 129, which means it can carry 1235 lbs to 2679 lbs. meanwhile, the Michelin Defender LTX M/S load range starts from 88 up to 115 and can carry 1609 lbs to 4079 lbs.

 The maximum speed a certain tire can go is determined by its speed rating.
-The ratings are often depicted with a letter and number such as H-rated tires that have an operational speed up to 130 mph or 210 km/h.
-Nokian Entyre has three types of speed rating: H-speed rated which means it can carry 130 mph or 210 km/h.
+The ratings are often depicted with a letter and number, such as H-rated tires that have an operational speed up to 130 mph or 210 km/h.
+Nokian Entyre has three types of speed ratings: H-speed rated, which means it can carry 130 mph or 210 km/h.

-T-speed rated which means it can carry 118 mph or 190 km/h and V-speed rated which means it can carry 149 mph or 240 km/h.
-Michelin Defender LTX M/S has two types of speed rating too: H-speed rated which means it can carry 130 mph or 210 km/h and T-speed rated which means it can carry 118 mph or 190 km/h.
+T-speed rated, which means it can carry 118 mph or 190 km/h, and V-speed rated, which means it can carry 149 mph or 240 km/h.
+Michelin Defender LTX M/S has two types of speed ratings too: H-speed rated, which means it can carry 130 mph or 210 km/h, and T-speed rated, which means it can carry 118 mph or 190 km/h.

-Nokian Entyre is recommended for Built for Drivers of Coupes, Sedans, Minivans, and Crossovers, which are generally used in city driving, long highway drives, weekend off-road adventures, and light snow.
+Nokian Entyre is recommended for Built for Drivers of Coupes, Sedans, Minivans, and Crossovers, generally used in city driving, long highway drives, weekend off-road adventures, and light snow.